openchannel/angular-market-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Frontend needs for the marketplace Users.<br>

-They can :
-   * browse Apps
-   * evaluate App and set some comments
-   * buy approved Apps.
+This application represents the market site.
+It allows to users view and purchases actual apps.

 Note: Unauthorized Users can browse Apps.